jacob-heglund/jacob-heglund.github.io/_posts/2020-03-24-working-remote.md

         $ jupyter notebook --no-browser --port=8080

-    - note that the choice of port 8080 is arbitrary
+    - Note that the choice of port 8080 is arbitrary

 1. Port forward to your local machine using

         $ ssh -N -L 8080:localhost:8080 username_on_remote_machine@remote_machine_ip_address

+    - The generic notation for this command is

+            $ ssh -L YYY:localhost:ZZZ

+        - Where `YYY = local port` and `ZZZ = remote port`.
+The local port is the port address you would type into the browser on the local machine.

 1. You can now copy the jupyter notebook URL (make sure to include the token) to a browser on your local machine, and it will open the Jupyter notebook running on the remote machine